- chapter 21

 The Gospel for the 33rd Sunday is taken from the first part (21,5-19).

-We can see how all this unfolds as we read the chapter.
-We begin with the first part, 21,5-24.
+We will see how all this unfolds as we read the chapter.
+We begin with the earthly events of the first part, 21,5-24.